Logiqx/gps-details/docs/devices/coros/sony/README.md

 This trait has been present on Garmin and Suunto watches using similar Sony chipsets, but it disappeared in 3.0508.0.

-Note: It was never clear whether this trait was due to filtering (e.g. handling swinging arms), or duty-cycling in the Sony chipset.
+Note: It was never clear whether this trait was due to Sony filtering (e.g. handling swinging arms), or duty-cycling / power-saving.

 ![3.0508.0-repeats](img/3.0508.0-repeats.png)